Interstate 229 (Missouri)

 Interstate 229 (I-229) is a 15 mi auxiliary Interstate Highway that runs through St. Joseph, Missouri.
 It begins southeast of the city at I-29 and U.S. Route 71 (US 71) and travels to the northwest into the city.
 In St. Joseph, it runs with US 59.
 Just north of an interchange with US 36, the two routes travel over a 1 mi viaduct on the banks of the Missouri River.
 The two routes split at the north end of the viaduct.
 The Interstate ends at another interchange with I-29 and US 71 north of St. Joseph.

+The viaduct is intended to be demolished and replaced with a surface boulevard, which will de-designate I-229.

 The portion that goes through downtown St. Joseph is the second double-decked bridge in the state of Missouri, the other on I-64 in St. Louis, and one of only a few such bridges in the United States and the world.

 The Interstate was built in the late 1970s and early 1980s and was intended to draw people into St. Joseph's downtown area.
 A portion of the historic Robidoux Row, an area of St. Joseph built by the towns founder, was demolished to make way for the viaduct along the Missouri River.